 The most notable modification to the project area from a passerby would be the re-contouring of the immediate vicinity of the historical structures and the parking lot.
 Half of the re-contouring would take place on the mature organic soils which currently support salt grass and cottonwood trees, while the other portion would be within lesser developed entisol soil stemming from the dry wash.
 Direct impacts to soil within this riparian zone would be mostly short term effects of denuded vegetation and one time compaction from heavy machinery.
 Design features would utilize shallow scraping and same-soil fill placement.
 The parking lot surface would be recontoured to a match the existing natural slope line which would facilitate surface runoff drainage.
 Short term erosion would present the most impact from surface runoff from precipitation events as the 1-10% slope of denuded soil surface would be prone to ruts, gullies, and sheet erosion.
-Some short term wind driven erosion could be possible but minimized by the surround topography.
-Indirect impacts of re-contouring would be some soil loss due to erosion processes with some deposition occurring downstream the dry wash.
+Some short term wind driven erosion could be some soil loss due to erosion processes with some deposition occurring downstream the dry wash.
 These displaced soils would be very diffuse in the dry wash and unlikely to interact meaningfully with any downstream soil units, nor alter ecological habitats or wildlife usage.